top of page

 Lakie Hensley

-Stereotypes change, when you're surrounded by people ,their stories, and their paths of life...
+Stereotypes change, when you're surrounded by people, their stories, their paths of life...
 My own insecurities went out the window.
 It's not us (members) making the change, it's the people.

 157888795_442119230439929_15217994498938